-All monitoring requirements specified by the NESHAP are required in the TV permit and are presumed to be adequate to satisfy periodic monitoring requirements for the standard.
-All monitoring provisions relevant to HMRLF required by Subpart AAAA are the same as those for the Subpart WWW NSPS, and have been incorporated by reference by permit condition 3.1(B)(2).
+All monitoring requirements specified by the NESHAP wll be forwarded to renewed 00913-TV-8 permit, and are presumed by this Office to be adequate to satisfy periodic monitoring requirements for the standard.
+All monitoring provisions relevant to HMRLF required by Subpart AAAA are the same as those for the Subpart OOO at §62.16710, and have been incorporated by reference by permit condition 3.1(B)(2).